Hubble-induced phase transitions on the lattice with applications to Ricci reheating: Non-minimally coupled spectator field

 with $H=\dot a/a$ the Hubble rate, the dots denoting derivatives with respect to the coordinate time $t$, and $w$ the \textit{global} equation--of--state parameter.
 Using these expressions, we can rewrite Eqs.~\eqref{eq:eq_chicov} and \eqref{eq:emt} as

-Since we are assuming the spectator field to be energetically subdominant, the equation-of-state parameter in these expressions can be well-approximated by that of the quintessential inflation field.
+As long as the energy density in the scalar field is small and the corrections to the Planck mass are negligible, the background dynamics can be characterized independently of the spectator field.
+In particular, the equation-of-state parameter in the above expressions can be well-approximated by that of the quintessential inflation field.
 Having this in mind, we can distinguish two regimes: \begin{enumerate} \item Inflation ($w=-1$): During this epoch, the Hubble-induced mass term in Eq.~\eqref{eq:eq_chit} is positive definite, making the spectator field heavy for sufficiently large values of the non-minimal coupling ($\xi\gtrsim 1/12$).
-This confines the $\chi$ field to the origin of its effective potential and suppresses the generation of isocurvature perturbations \cite{Bettoni:2018utf,Bettoni:2018pbl}. \item Kination ($w=1$): The onset of a kinetic dominated era soon after the end of inflation triggers the spontaneous symmetry breaking of the $Z_2$ symmetry and the subsequent evolution of $\chi$ towards large field values, $ |\chi_{\rm min}|= \left(6\xi/\lambda\right)^{1/2}H$. \end{enumerate} To study the dynamics of the spectator field in between these cosmological epochs, we will assume the inflation-to-kination transition to be instantaneous as compared with the evolution of the scalar field and parametrize the temporal dependence of the scale factor and the Hubble rate as
+This confines the $\chi$ field to the origin of its effective potential and suppresses the generation of isocurvature perturbations \cite{Bettoni:2018utf,Bettoni:2018pbl}. \item Kination ($w=1$): The onset of a kinetic dominated era soon after the end of inflation triggers the spontaneous symmetry breaking of the $Z_2$ symmetry and the subsequent evolution of $\chi$ towards large field values, $|\chi_{\rm min}|= \left(6\xi/\lambda\right)^{1/2}H$.~\footnote{Note that if the background equation of state were not stiff, this Hubble-induced mechanism would not operate at all.} \end{enumerate} To study the dynamics of the spectator field in between these cosmological epochs, we will assume the inflation-to-kination transition to be instantaneous as compared with the evolution of the scalar field and parametrize the temporal dependence of the scale factor and the Hubble rate as

 with $a_{\rm kin}$ and $H_{\rm kin}$ the values of these quantities at the onset of kinetic domination, arbitrarily defined at $t=t_{\rm kin}$.
 Performing now the change of variables

 with $\chi_*\equiv \sqrt{6\xi} H_{\rm kin}$ and conformal time $\tau\equiv \int dt/a$, the spectator field action \eqref{eq:lagchi} becomes